ibnumardini/logn/README.md

 # Logn

-Logn is a ordinary log library management for golang-app.
+Logn is a simple log management library for go app ツ.

 ## Installation